Justice Department requests protective order in Trump election interference case to limit his public comments

 The magistrate judge, in that case, agreed to a protective order in June that prohibits Trump and his legal team from publicly disclosing evidence turned over to them by prosecutors without prior approval.
 Prosecutors are seeking another protective order in that case with more rules about the defense team's handling of classified evidence.

-Trump is scheduled to stand trial in March in the New York case stemming from alleged "hush-money" payments made during the 2016 campaign, and in May in the classified documents case.
+Trump is scheduled to stand trial in March in the case brought by the Manhattan district attorney stemming from alleged "hush-money" payments made during the 2016 campaign.
+The Manhattan district attorney has charged Trump with 34 counts of falsifying business records.

+Trump is scheduled to stand trial in May in the classified documents case.

 After his court appearance on Thursday in the Washington case, Trump characterized the prosecution as a "persecution" designed to hurt his 2024 presidential campaign.
 His legal team has described it as an attack on his right to free speech and his right to challenge an election that he believed had been stolen.